-Audience Definition Architects Persons who plan, design, and review the construction of buildings Assemblers Those who (in-plant or on-site) take wood-based components and assemble into a wood-based product (e.g. assemble engineered wood panels, insulation, barriers and cladding into a prefabricated wood wall product) Builders Run a construction project; work with both assemblers (off-site) and installers (on-site) Building and fire officials-municipal and provincial Officials concerned with building performance and fire safety Building inspectors Persons who ensure that the construction and quality of buildings meet codes and standards Consumers Persons considering making a purchase of, or who have in the past purchased, wood-based products or building systems Developers Persons who assume the risk and reward to add value to real estate.
-They arrange rezoning, financing, design, construction and sales/leasing to meet market demand Educational institutions- Ministry of Advanced Education The ministry ensuring B.C.'s post-secondary system delivers value while providing educational and training opportunities for young people entering the workforce and existing workers who need to upgrade their skills

-Educational institutions- Ministry of Education The ministry ensuring B.C.'s school system provides children with the knowledge, skills and abilities needed to contribute to a healthy society and prosperous and sustainable economy.
-Educational institutions-post-secondary Includes public education institutions (universities, institutes of technology, colleges), private and out of province public degree granting institutions, seminaries and theological colleges, First Nations-controlled institutes, and other private career-training institutions Elected officials- municipal and provincial B.C. elected municipal government officials (includes city, town or village incorporated for local self-government) and provincial government officials Engineers Persons who analyse and design buildings and the built environment with expertise in performance of building materials and structural analysis, works closely with architects and other engineering specialists.
+Audience Definition Architects Persons who plan, design, and review the construction of buildings Assemblers Those who (in-plant or on-site) take wood-based components and assemble into a wood-based product (e.g., assemble engineered wood panels, insulation, barriers and cladding into a prefabricated wood wall product) Builders Run a construction project; work with both assemblers (off-site) and installers (on-site) Building and fire officials Provincial and municipal officials concerned with building performance and fire safety Building inspectors Persons who ensure that the construction and quality of buildings meet codes and standards Developers Persons who assume the risk and reward to add value to real estate.
+They arrange rezoning, financing, design, construction and sales/leasing to meet market demand Educational institutions- Includes elementary, secondary and post-secondary public education institutions (universities, institutes of technology, colleges), private and out of province public degree granting institutions, seminaries and theological colleges, First Nations-controlled institutes, and other private career-training institutions Elected officials- municipal and provincial B.C. elected municipal government officials (includes city, town or village incorporated for local self-government) and provincial government officials Engineers Persons who analyse and design buildings and the built environment with expertise in performance of building materials and structural analysis, works closely with architects and other engineering specialists.

 Influencers Anyone (government, non-government, industry, public, etc.) who can affect a purchasing decision at some point in the value chain.
-Need to identify the specific influencer (person) in each situation, and target communication to that individual Installers Persons who install pre-manufactured products, with some site- fabrication as necessary, on a construction project Insurer Persons or company that underwrite an insurance risk Financiers Persons or company whose business is providing, investing or lending money.
-Manufacturers- primary Manufacture raw materials or materials in their near-natural state (e.g. logs) to produce primary products such as cants, lumber Manufacturers- secondary Further process products that have already undergone some manufacturing (e.g. lumber) to produce value-added products (e.g. doors, cabinets, walls, flooring, furniture, glulam, plywood)

-Public institutions School boards, facility manager associations and authorities responsible for the decisions related to public services infrastructure such as schools, healthcare etc. Quantity surveyors Persons with expert knowledge on construction costs and contracts who provide services such as cost consulting, cost estimating, value determination, risk management and calculation Research institutions Private or public organizations that carry out research into wood- based products or building systems
+Need to identify the specific influencer (person) in each situation, and target communication to that individual Installers Persons who install pre-manufactured products, with some site- fabrication as necessary, on a construction project Insurers Persons or company that underwrite an insurance risk Financiers Persons or company whose business is providing, investing or lending money.
+Manufacturers- primary Manufacture raw materials or materials in their near-natural state (e.g., logs) to produce primary products such as cants, lumber Manufacturers- secondary Further process products that have already undergone some manufacturing (e.g., lumber) to produce value-added products (e.g., doors, cabinets, walls, flooring, furniture, glulam, plywood) Public institutions School boards, facility manager associations and authorities responsible for the decisions related to public services infrastructure such as schools, healthcare etc. Quantity surveyors Persons with expert knowledge on construction costs and contracts who provide services such as cost consulting, cost estimating, value determination, risk management and calculation Research institutions Private or public organizations that carry out research into wood- based products or building systems

-^{}In this document, supply chain is defined as a chain of events that transforms natural resources, raw materials and components into a finished product that is delivered to the end customer.
+\In this document, supply chain is defined as a chain of events that transforms natural resources, raw materials and components into a finished product that is delivered to the end customer.
 The audiences involved in the supply chain are considered to be manufacturers-primary and secondary, architects, engineers, quantity surveyors, builders, assemblers and installers.